offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    }
    ```

-   Similarly, notice how the number of internal edges walked is consistent with the number of leaf nodes on the other end of that internal edge.
-In the diagram above, internal edge (i1,i2) separates the tree into two sub-trees, ...
+   Similarly, notice how the count of each internal edge walked is consistent with the number of leaf nodes it leads to.
+For example, in the diagram above, internal edge (i1,i2) separates the tree into two sub-trees where the...

+   * i1 side has 4 leaf nodes: [v0, v1, v2, v5].
+   * i2 side has 2 leaf nodes: [v4, v3].

    ```{dot}
    graph G {